 - In trying to be something they are not,

 - In trying to fit in someone else’s predefined mold of what they should be

 So many people forget to move with their life, as it happens.
-To instead move in way that goes counter to their life, counter to their own inner truth.
-This in turn causes harm.
-Don’t take this wrongly.
+To instead move in a way that goes counter to their life, counter to their inner truth.
+This, in turn, causes harm.
+Don’t take this wrong.
 People are highly flexible able to follow many different paths.
-In the countless numbers of humanity there are limitless stories of what is possible.
+In the countless numbers of humanity, there are limitless stories of what is possible.

 But also know for each person, some paths fit better than others.
 At times this means it’s important to follow an easier path and at times it means taking the hardest.
 The job of a spiritual healer is to help guide a person along these pathways.
 Not to make it easier but to enable a person to explore their nature and potential fully.

-This is not a process that fits any guide book since it is undefined by default: in other words of the Tao.
-This is why so much of Taoist practice focuses around healing on all levels of life.
+This is not a process that fits any guidebook since it is undefined by default: in other words of the Tao.
+This is why so much of Taoist practice focuses on healing on all levels of life.

 To stop living is never a proper approach to healing.

 Rather healing is about refocusing how you live.

 Yes, you should slow down when healing yourself but not to stop living life either.
 When healing yourself, there is an opportunity to live and explore life in an even deeper more perceptive manner than you might realize.
 While in a state of healing: the body and mind often then go into a deeper state of awareness also: Your body is focused on healing, which also focuses your senses in a new manner.
 Use this truth and explore living with your heightened senses.
 Yes, you might be a bit worn out from healing, so you are not going to be exactly leaping about.
 However, with the expanded awareness that comes with healing yourself, use that awareness to live in deeper more profound manners also.